jameydeorio/spiritofthehive/README.markdown

 *-- prior versions --*
 *didnt.exist.0.0*

-This is completely exploratory at this point, but the idea is for SPOT to be a dwarffortress-like about managing a beehive.
+This is completely exploratory at this point, but the idea is for SOTH to be a dwarffortress-like about managing a beehive.
 The philosophy is to stick to apiology, building an atmosphere based as closely as possible on the real science and biology behind the life of the bee.